10/11/2006 English German

 In 1987, the United States Supreme Court confirmed that Native Americans are allowed to operate gambling activities on their reservations independently of state regulations.
 However, in 1988, Congress enacted the "Indian Gaming Regulatory Act," which specifies exactly how this should be conducted.
 It grants the states partial input.
 Generally, casinos on Native American reservations can only be opened if gambling is not fundamentally prohibited in the respective state.

-Angelika In my youthful naivety, I probably watched too many "Winnetou and Old Shatterhand" shows on TV, because I used to think that most Native Americans roamed the vast land and set up their tents wherever there was enough to hunt.
+In my youthful naivety, I probably watched too many "Winnetou and Old Shatterhand" shows on TV, because I used to think that most Native Americans roamed the vast land and set up their tents wherever there was enough to hunt.
 As is well known, one should not rely on Karl May's stories, which stem more from his imagination than historical facts, when it comes to Native Americans and North America.

-Figure [3]: Bandelier National Monument: Ruins of an
+Figure [3]: Bandelier National Monument: Ruins of an ancient pueblo

-Our trips in New Mexico also dispelled the romantic notion of the Indian riding through the prairie.
+Our trips in New Mexico also dispelled the romantic notion of Indians riding through the prairie.
 In what is now the state of New Mexico, the so-called Pueblo Indians lived in villages and practiced agriculture since ancient times.
 Well-preserved ruins, such as those in Bandelier National Monument, prove this.
 We even climbed up various ladders to the Ceremonial Cave, a rock ledge high up in the mountain, where the Indians lived for reasons that are inexplicable to me--after all, the climb must not have been easy back then.

 RSS Feed